 People with learning disabilities may gain better understanding from pictures, rather than text.
 The following organisations provide materials that can help.

-A charitable support and information website for people with unknown primary cancer, and their carers.
-CUP also aims to raise awareness and undertake, promote and support research.
-There is information about uknown primary cancer, its treatment and research, and a message board where you can talk to others with unknown primary cancer.
+The CUP Foundation provides support and information for people with unknown primary cancer and their carers.
+The CUP Foundation also aims to raise awareness and undertake, promote and support research.

 There is a message board where you can talk to others with unknown primary cancer on their website.